Squash in England

 Squash is a popular sport in England.
-There is a long history of the sport in the country, and as of 2018 there are many highly ranked English players, both in men's and women's squash.
+There is a long history of the sport in the country with many highly ranked English players, both in men's and women's squash.

 History of squash in England

 England is where squash was invented.
-Students at Harrow School in London created the sport in 1830 when they discovered the potential that a small, punctured rubber ball had for yielding a game where a variety of shots were possible.
+Students at Harrow School in London created it in 1830 when they discovered the potential that a small, punctured rubber ball had for yielding a game where a variety of shots were possible.
 Originally played in alleys and courtyards, the first purpose-built squash court was erected in Oxford in 1883.

 Professional competitions

 Many professional squash competitions take place in England each year.

 PSA World Tour

 The PSA World Tour calendar includes many professional tournaments held in England every year.
 The most prestigious of these are the British Open Squash Championships (PSA150) and the Canary Wharf Squash Classic (PSA70).

 Premier Squash League

 The Premier Squash League runs every year from October to April.
-Teams consist of 4 men and 1 woman.
-There are 2 geographical divions (North and South, formerly known as A and B) and towards the end of the season the top 2 clubs from each division progress to the semi-finals.
+Teams consist of four men and one woman.
+There are two geographical divions (North and South, formerly known as A and B) and towards the end of the season the top two clubs from each division progress to the semi-finals.